eladlaor/DockerLogger/README.md

         Regarding
             Building a new image at runtime:
-                There is NO problem with running new CONTAINERS after DockerLogger is already running.
+                There is no problem with running new CONTAINERS after DockerLogger is already running.
                 However, there's an error that requires fixing, when building a new image while the program is running.

     Further improvements:

         Enhance selection logic
-            A better selection logic would have been taken into account the frequency of usage for each container and/or image, and would analyze it to determine dynamically its level of importance to the user.
+            A better selection logic would have been taking into account the frequency of usage for each container and/or image, and would analyze it to determine dynamically its level of importance to the user.
             Through such a mechanism, the user would both: